Go-Big Show

-Go-Big Show is a televised American competition series that premiered on TBS on January 7, 2021.
+Go-Big Show is an American competition series that aired on TBS from January 7, 2021, to March 10, 2022.
 In contrast to other talent shows, Go-Big Show focuses on bigger scale performances featuring monster trucks, horse riding and large stage acts.
 On each episode, performers compete for an opportunity to advance toward the season finale, with a grand prize of $100,000 at stake.
 The second season premiered on January 6, 2022.

-The show currently features Rosario Dawson, "The American Nightmare" Cody Rhodes, Jennifer Nettles and T-Pain as judges.
-It is hosted by Bert Kreischer.
+The show formerly featured Rosario Dawson, "The American Nightmare" Cody Rhodes, Jennifer Nettles and T-Pain as judges.
+It was hosted by Bert Kreischer.

 Cast

 Go-Big Show is hosted by Bert Kreischer (comedian).
 Judges include "The American Nightmare" Cody Rhodes (wrestler), Jennifer Nettles (singer) and Rosario Dawson (actress).
 Snoop Dogg (rapper) was one of the four judges during season one.
 However, in August 2021, it was announced that T-Pain (rapper) would replace him for season two.
 Previously, DJ Khaled was planned to join the show.